Brief History of Japanese Knot Tying

 How to Know Whether This Japanese Art Is Right for You

-Japanese rope bondage is more than a role play, it's a real art.
-Therefore, not all kinky people can understand and enjoy it.
+Japanese rope work is more than a role play, it’s a real art.
+Therefore, not all people can understand and enjoy it.
 This ancient Japanese art is right for you if:

-• You trust your partner and want to try new things to spice up your relationship.
+- You trust your partner and want to try new things to improve your relationship.

 What Ropes Are Suitable for Shibari?